Who Was Matthew the Apostle In the Bible?

 Life as Jesus’ disciple

-While Matthew was one of Jesus’ disciples and undoubtedly got involved with important tasks during Jesus’ ministry, his calling is actually the only story about him in the Bible.
+While Matthew was one of Jesus’ disciples and undoubtedly got involved with important tasks during Jesus’ ministry, his calling is actually the only story about him in Scripture.
 Any other times he resurfaces in the New Testament are merely in listings of the disciples:

 • Matthew 10:3